 Guide to Harvest Season in Sonoma County

-Harvest in Sonoma County is when vineyards are abuzz with energy as the grapes get picked, and when the magic of winemaking comes alive with crush.
+Harvest in Sonoma County means vineyards are abuzz with energy as the grapes are picked, and the magic of winemaking truly comes alive.
 Add in those gorgeous golden hues in the vineyard, delicious farm-to-table eats around every corner, and uber-cozy stays offering vineyard views, and it’s no wonder why harvest in Sonoma has captured many hearts, including ours.

-From the stunning sights of grapes being ready to be harvested to the joyful clinking of glasses after said grapes have been picked, harvest is an affair to remember… and you best be experiencing some of it with a winery visit or two!
-Little tip, though: just be sure to ask wineries in advance if they offer any special tours or hands-on harvest experiences—trust us, those won’t disappoint.
+From the stunning sights of grapes ready to be harvested, to the joyful clinking of glasses after said grapes have been picked, harvest is an affair to remember… and you better be experiencing some of it with a winery visit or two!
+A little tip, though: be sure to ask wineries in advance if they offer any special tours or hands-on harvest experiences—trust us, they won’t disappoint.

 Benziger Family Winery